Cultural Contribution ScholarshipPage address: https://www.mnsu.edu/international/scholarship/instate.html

 Minnesota State University, Mankato values the cultural contribution of international students to our campus and local communities over additional tuition dollars.
-For this reason, all new undergraduate applicants are automatically awarded the Cultural Contribution scholarship, which allows them to pay resident tuition – a savings of $7000+ per academic year in tuition and fees.
+For this reason, all new undergraduate applicants are automatically awarded the Cultural Contribution scholarship, which allows them to pay only about 10% more than resident tuition – a savings of $7000+ per academic year in tuition.
 If you are a Graduate student taking undergraduate deficiency classes, you will have to apply for the scholarship.
 Regular Graduate students DO NOT qualify for this scholarship.
 Please see below for required criteria to maintain the scholarship beyond the first semester.

 The Kearney International Center will be responsible to administer, award, cancel, deny, and enforce the policy of the Minnesota State University, Mankato Cultural Contribution Scholarship Program.
 PLEASE READ THE FOLLOWING ABOUT THE SCHOLARSHIP IN DETAIL.The Kearney International Center IS NOT RESPONSIBLE FOR YOU NOT FULLY UNDERSTANDING AND READING THE INFORMATION.
 The scholarship is awarded and continued based on the following criteria:

 Frequently Asked Questions

 - Notification Process

 - Athletes or Talent Grant/Scholarship